sarathsoma/learn-anything/readme.md

 ## Help with developing the search engine for mind maps on the web 🔎

-We are currently attempting to move [our current renderer for mind maps](https://github.com/learn-anything/react-mindmap) to [D3.js](https://github.com/d3/d3) in our plans to fully open source and ease contribution and user experience of exploring the mind maps.
+We are currently attempting sto move [our current renderer for mind maps](https://github.com/learn-anything/react-mindmap) to [D3.js](https://github.com/d3/d3) in our plans to fully open source and ease contribution and user experience of exploring the mind maps.

 If you want to help, that's great.
-Join our [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) and we can discuss ideas and work on it together. 💚
+There is a [list of issues](https://github.com/learn-anything/search-engine/issues) available.
+Just see what you think is interesting, join our [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) and we can discuss ideas and work on it together. 💚

 <h2 align="center"> Future 🚀 </h2>